ColesNicholas/ManySmilesCollaboration/README.md

 ## ManySmilesDataProcessing.Rmd:
 - Directly pulls the data from the Qualtrics server
 - Merges the Qualtrics data with data on participant awareness and distraction (which labs coded)
-- Cleans and processes data to create a "wide", "long" , and "longer" dataframes
+- Cleans and processes data to create a "long"  and "longer" dataframes
 - Exports data to the data folder

 ## ManySmilesAnalysis.Rmd: